gmirandagh/knowledge-base-assistant/README.md

 ## Acknowledgements

-I thank the course participants for all your energy and positive feedback as well as the course sponsors for making it possible to run this course for free.
+I wish to thank the UCM-ntic staff for the Master in Data Science, Big Data & Business Analytics (2024-2025).

-I hope you enjoyed doing the course =)
+Your exceptional organization and insightful content provided a vital foundation and ignited a passion for further exploration into Data Science, AI, and state-of-the-art technologies.